AgronomiaR/AgroR_package/README.md

 *Splitsplitplot parcels scheme in DBC*

  - `PSUBSUBDBC`: DBC experiments in split-split-plot

+*Plot subdivided into randomized blocks with a subplot in a double factorial scheme*

+ - `PSUBFAT2DBC`: Plot subdivided into randomized blocks with a subplot in a double factorial scheme

 *Dunnett's Test for Comparison of Control vs. Treatments*

  - `dunnett`: Dunnett test

+*Dunn's non-parametric test*

+- `dunn`: Dunn test

 *Logistic regression 3 or 4 parameters*